Nienormalny/catch-them-all/README.md

 - FIREBASE
 - AFFINITY DESIGNER

-### To add own backend - firebase:
-- Just uncomment all commented lines and add your `firebaseConfig` data.

 ### To add it on your website, please don't delete my copyrights in right corner.
 It will be nice to put link to my github repo!